-How to get the best personal loan for you
+How to get the best loan for you

-If you have decided that your best borrowing option is to get a personal loan, you need to make sure that you get the best offer you can.
+If you have decided that your best bet is to get a loan, you need to make sure that you get the best offer you can.
 It can be tempting to rush into borrowing, especially if you are in a hurry to get some money into your bank account, but it is always better to take a considered and careful approach.
 Use sites like those listed above to check who can offer you the best value for money.
 You could also check with your existing bank to see if they have any special offers for customers who already have a current or savings account.
-If you have bad credit and need a long term personal loan, you may need to accept a much higher interest rate meaning your monthly payments will be higher.
+If you have bad credit and need a loan, you may need to accept a much higher interest rate meaning your monthly payments will be higher.
 Do be careful, though; your bank may not always be the best option, so make sure you do some research before speaking to them.
 Many lenders will provide you with a quote before you apply.
-This means you can find out how much you will be paying before you commit to anything long term.
-Quotation searches do not effect your credit rating, but denied applications do, so it makes sense to take advantage of this service if it is offered.
-Finally, if you have a good or very good credit rating, you could think about using a peer to peer loan as an alternative to one of the high street or online lenders.
-This will not be an option for everybody, however, this type of borrowing option can work out a lot cheaper in the long run.
+This means you can find out how much you will be paying before you commit to anything.
+Quotation searches do not effect your credit score, but denied applications do, so it makes sense to take advantage of this service if it is offered.
+Finally, if you have a good or very good credit, you could think about using a peer to peer loan as an alternative to one of the high street or online lenders.
+This will not be an option for everybody, however, this type of option can work out a lot cheaper in the grand scheme.

 What if I change my mind?

-This all depends on your credit score, how much you need to borrow and how long you intend to take when paying back your loan.
+This all depends on your credit score, how much you need to lend and over what period you intend to take when paying back your loan.
 Use a price comparison site to check which lender is the best match to avoid paying too much.
-If you have a poor credit score, you can use company's such as Wonga, Quick Quid or other payday loan providers.
+If you have a poor credit score, you can use company's such as Wonga, Quick Quid or other payday lenders.
 These companies often provide loans without a guarantor check or a credit check, but they are also significantly more expensive than other lenders such as banks or supermarkets.
-There is a list of some of the most commonly used loan providers and an example of one of their products below.
-Remember to check with the loan provider as these rates may be subject to change.
+There is a list of some of the most commonly used providers and an example of one of their products below.
+Remember to check with the loan supplier as these rates may be subject to change.

-These amounts are based on a person borrowing £5000 over a period of five years.
+These amounts are based on a person taking out £5000 over a period of five years.

 |Loan Provider||Product Name||APR||Total Repayments||Monthly Repayments|